What is iTerminal?

 If I have a question, where do I go for support?

 A staffed support center is available 24 hours a day, 7 days a week.
-At the time of setup, the merchant is provided a toll-free number and an email address to contact for all support questions.
+At the time of setup, you'll be provided a toll-free number and an email address to contact for all support questions.
 You can also contact Customer Support at any time.